valango/react-svelte-vue/README.md

 I decided to use a unified webpack configuration and keep all different source modules in the same /src directory - kind of messy, but more fun - all three platforms use different filename extensions, after all.

+## Wrap-up
+### Configurations
+The WebPack configuration files here are structured for better readability.
+All three sub-configurations can be merged together without breaking anything.
+However, it's just a fun game here and using those three different platforms together in the same app is no smart idea in real life.